 The comprehensive impact assessment work performed in the past for the Auctioning Regulation remains valid4.
 The Auctioning Regulation provides for the volumes of allowances to be auctioned each year (so-called auctioning time profile), after deducting the allocation given free of charge from the Union-wide quantity of allowances issued in the same year.
 This proportionate impact assessment addresses only the impact of alternative time profiles.
-In particular, it assesses alternatives with a decrease of the annual auctioning volume in the early years of phase 35 and a corresponding increase in the later years (so-called back-loading).
+In particular, it assesses alternatives with a decrease of the annual auctioning volume in the early years of phase 35 and a corresponding increase in the later years (so-called backloading).

-This proportionate impact assessment complements the assessment already undertaken in the Staff Working Document Information provided on the functioning of the EU Emissions Trading System, the volumes of greenhouse gas emission allowances auctioned and freely allocated and the impact on the surplus of allowances in the period up to 2020^6 (from hereon referred to as the "Staff Working Document on the functioning of the carbon market").
+This proportionate impact assessment complements the assessment already undertaken in the Staff Working Document Information provided on the functioning of the EU Emissions Trading System, the volumes of greenhouse gas emission allowances auctioned and freely allocated and the impact on the surplus of allowances in the period up to 20206 (from hereon referred to as the "Staff Working Document on the functioning of the carbon market").
 It includes additional input received during the stakeholder consultation.

-The Staff Working Document on the functioning of the carbon market already includes an analysis of the imbalance between the supply and demand in EU ETS that materialised in
+The Staff Working Document on the functioning of the carbon market already includes an analysis of the imbalance between the supply and demand in EU ETS that materialised in phase 2 (period from 2008 to 2012), how the transition from phase 2 to phase 3 (period from

-1 Directive 2003/87/EC
+Directive 2003/87/EC